Rigid analytic reconstruction of Hyodo--Kato theory: Rigid Hyodo--Kato cohomology

-\begin{remark} To establish rigid Hyodo--Kato theory, it is enough to consider the case $D=\emptyset$.
-We will use strictly semistable log scheme as above for comparison with crystalline Hyodo--Kato theory. \end{remark}
+\begin{remark} $\quad$ \begin{enumerate} \item For any strictly semistable log scheme $Y$ over $k^0$, a strictly semistable log rigid $F$-datum $(\cZ,i,\phi)$ for $Y$ over $(k^0\hookrightarrow\cS,\sigma)$ exists locally on $Y$.
+Moreover the morphism $\cZ\rightarrow\cS(n,m)$ can be taken to be adic.
+(See the construction in \cite[\S 5.1]{GK3}.) \item To establish rigid Hyodo--Kato theory, it is enough to consider the case $D=\emptyset$.
+We will use strictly semistable log scheme as above for comparison with crystalline Hyodo--Kato theory. \end{enumerate} \end{remark}